Ledger & Debugging for RL Rollouts

 ### Prompt cache reset behavior

 `reset_prompt_cache` only affects what can be reused **after** the swap.
-It does not interrupt the active turn above, but it affects the following turns of the multi-turn session and new requests.
+It does not interrupt the **active turn** (the in-flight HTTP stream), but it affects the next turn in the same session and new sessions.

 ## Need help?